UffizziCloud/docs/docs/set-up-previews.md

 ![Screenshot](assets/images/initiated-preview.png)
 The preview will take a few minutes to finish deploying (The build process is typically the longest part of the sequence).
 You can monitor the status by clicking on your preview.
 Within the UI you can monitor the activity log, build logs, individual container logs, and event logs.
 ![Screenshot](assets/images/preview-status.png)
 When the preview has finished deploying, the preview URL turns blue.
 The link is now live, and you can securely access your preview.

-Please note that if you have deployed multiple containers, some of those containers may still take time to fully initiate after the preview URL goes live.
+>**Note:** If you have deployed multiple containers some of those containers may still take time to fully initiate after the preview URL goes live.
+You can review the container logs to check their status.

 ![Screenshot](assets/images/preview-link-live.png)

 ## Deleting a trigger-based preview